ersurajsingh/hello-world/README.md

 # hello-world
 This will be my first program
 Everyone !!
-Wanted to tell that "I AM THE NEXT BIG THING".
+I can say that "I WILL BE THE NEXT BIG THING ".